kennycason/struktural/README.md

 ## Notes
+- Pass context from test-to-test.
+Allow a response form one test to drive the next test.
+- Better error handling/logging to come.
+- I'm looking for ideas on more features. e.g.
+     - Maven Plugin to automatically scan resource for yaml test files, or some similar concept to further facility configuring of tests
+     - extra validation functions
 - Currently the project has a hard dependency on Apache Http Client and Jackson Json parsing.
 Eventually these *may* be extracted out so that you can choose your library.
 - Much of the inernal code will be cleaned up and better organized in time.
 This was a few day proof-of-concept project.
-- Better error handling/logging to come.
-- I'm looking for ideas on more features. e.g.
-     - Maven Plugin to automatically scan resource for yaml test files, or some similar concept to further facility configuring of tests
-     - extra validation functions